FreQUENTLY ASKED QUESTIONS FOR RIDERS

 What does this mean? - Well firstly it means that the true 'privateer' racers pay a slightly lower entry fee, secondly it means that the riders who benefit more from the media of the race pay a slightly higher entry fee and third in the future it may help protect the race from becoming too commercially influenced as it grows.

-So if a rider will use their participation in the race to promote ANY commercial organisation (including one they own) then they will need to buy the £40 media license.
-This is available in April when the balance of entry is due.
-It can also be added later.
+So if a rider will use their participation in the race to promote ANY commercial organisation (including one they own) then they will need to buy the £100 media license.
+This is available when the balance of entry is due.
+It can also be added later by request by emailing email@example.com

 Note: that there will be limitations to this license - it won't extend to things like advertising campaigns and video projects with sponsors.
 You will need to write to us for separate agreement on these bigger project.